Wyoming Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 How To Apply to the Housing Choice Voucher Waiting List

 The Wyoming Housing Commission (WHC) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for two days in June, 2019.
+Applications were last accepted from March 8, 2021, until March 9, 2021.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.